galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon comment %} Comment
 >
-> ⚠️ <a name="inputdatawarning"></a>Please note that the file must contain a header corresponding to: ```"SITES","SPECIES","YEAR","MONTH","DAY","COUNT"```, and that all the non numeric content must be between double quotes as "x" and that separators have to be ",".
+> {% icon warning %} <a name="inputdatawarning"></a>Please note that the file must contain a header corresponding to: ```"SITES","SPECIES","YEAR","MONTH","DAY","COUNT"```, and that all the non numeric content must be between double quotes as "x" and that separators have to be ",".

 > {: .comment}